 3. SET UP HOME INSURANCE

-You’ll want to make sure that you have electricity and heat when you move in, so ensure that you either switch your account with BC Hydro, or set up a new account.
-You can get this going on the BC Hydro website.
+You’ll want to make sure that you have electricity and heat when you move in, so ensure that you either switch your account with BC Hydro and Fortis BC (if gas is applicable), or set up a new account.
+You can get this going on the BC Hydro website and Fortis BC website.

 5. SET UP YOUR CABLE/PHONE/INTERNET SERVICES

 Contact Shaw or Telus to get this set up.
 Appointments are often scheduled in advance, so call early to ensure you can get someone in as soon as possible after you move in.
 You may need to arrange access with through the Property Manager of your new building to the cable rooms.

 You’ll need to let the Strata know that you’re going to be the new owner.
 You’ll likely be able to set up an account to automatically pay your strata fees, and you’ll have to book the elevator for your move day.
 The contact information for the Strata Manager would be in the minutes, but you can contact us for more information.
 Strata Managers aren’t the easiest to get a hold of so you might have to try a few times.
 You lawyer will make sure the strata fees are paid for the month you move in, but you’ll need to ensure that the Strata has your banking information for future months.

 Remember to book the elevator for your move out of your current home as well.